Definition of String in C

 • Strspn() Function :

-• The strspn() function gives the position of the string, from where first string mismatches with second string.
+• The strspn() function gives the position of the string, from where the first string mismatches with second string.

 • Syntax : n = strspn (str1, str2);